SvetlaGeorgieva/signalRChat-msgpack/README.md

 These tabs are like a chat instances, which can send messages, and each will receive the messages from all other 'chat instances'.

-## How to see the binary data the browser
+## How to see the binary data in the browser
 - Open developer tools (F12)
 - Open Network tab
 - Refresh the page https://localhost:7276/